apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/assumed_roles.md

 ### <a name="root_account"></a> "Roles may not be assumed by root accounts"

-You can't use assume a role with the root acount of an AWS account;
+You can't assume a role with the root account of an AWS account;
 you need to create a new user and give it the permission to change into the role.

 ```
-java.nio.file.AccessDeniedException: : Instantiate org.apache.hadoop.fs.s3a.AssumedRoleCredentialProvider
+java.nio.file.AccessDeniedException: : Instantiate org.apache.hadoop.fs.s3a.auth.AssumedRoleCredentialProvider
  on : com.amazonaws.services.securitytoken.model.AWSSecurityTokenServiceException:
     Roles may not be assumed by root accounts.
 (Service: AWSSecurityTokenService; Status Code: 403; Error Code: AccessDenied;
     Request ID: e86dfd8f-e758-11e7-88e7-ad127c04b5e2):